 A qualified health plan is approved by the HealthCare.gov Marketplace, and provides care that helps cover at least 60% of your out-of-pocket costs without being denied coverage based on your age, geographical location, or tobacco usage.

-Any ACA-compliant plan must meet at least ten essential health benefits, like preventive services, emergency services, pediatric care, and more.
+All ACA-compliant plans must cover the ten essential health benefits, like preventive services, emergency services, pediatric care, and more.

 Non-Qualified plans are health insurance plans that are not ACA-compliant, meaning they do not follow the ACA guideleines and do not cover all ten essential health benefits.
 Although there is less coverage, non-qualified plans might be for you if you can’t afford Obamacare and are looking at alternative affordable health insurance options.
 Some popular choices are short-term health insurance and indemnity insurance plans, which are generally cheaper and only cover necessary things.